 If you have an impactful website copy but haven’t chosen the right font to display it to your audience with, it will negatively impact your website engagement and reach in both the short and long run.

 5. Load Times

 TL;DR – Some fonts load faster than others.

 While designing your website, loading speed is of ultimate importance.
 Choosing font styles that make your site load slower is a big no-no.

 Using an optimized font style is the best way to ensure you create a site that does not keep your audience waiting.

 Different Methods To Decode The Font Style Of A Website

-There are thousands of font styles available in the market now, and selecting the right one can be quite a headache.
+There are thousands of font styles available in the market now.
+Selecting the right one can be quite a headache.

-I’ve covered the advantages of choosing the right font style for your website, and now I’ll take you through the different methods you can use to find out which font style a website on the internet or the website template you’re using to start with is using.
+I’ve covered the advantages of choosing the right font style for your website.
+Now I’ll take you through the different methods you can use to find out which font style a website on the internet or the website template you’re using to start with is using.